 I completed my research work leveraging the skills I already had as a professional developer: designing and executing small projects in order to learn and master skills.

-I turned full circle and happily became a professional programmer again.
-I got to solve complex problems for real users that are interested and excited about the solutions.
+I started working with severe weather meteorologists to solve complex problems for real users that are interested and excited about the solutions.

 I can confidently wield machine learning algorithms to solve problems at work, for clients, and even for myself when participating in competitions or creating my own software.

-Today I spend my days working with developers to get started and really kick ass in applied machine learning.
+I now spend my days working with developers to get started and really kick ass with applied machine learning.